ibm-cloud-docs/secrets-manager/tutorials/kubernetes-secrets.md

 {:unity: .ph data-hd-programlang='unity'}
 {:release-note: data-hd-content-type='release-note'}

-# Secure secrets for apps that run in your Kubernetes cluster
+# Secure secrets for apps that run in your Kubernetes cluster by using the Trial and Standard plan
 {: #tutorial-kubernetes-secrets}
 {: toc-content-type="tutorial"}
 {: toc-services="secrets-manager,containers"}